Dark Water (2002 film): Release

 The film was released theatrically in Japan on January 19, 2002, where it was distributed by Toho and received a total domestic gross of $906,344.
 In the Philippines, the film was released by Solar Films on July 30, 2003.
 The film grossed a total over $1.4 million worldwide.
 It was shown at the AFI Film Festival in the United States on November 9, 2002.

-An American DVD release of Dark Water was dubbed in 2004 by ADV Films, and later released by Section23 on June 21, 2005.
+The Film was released on DVD by VAP, Inc. An American DVD release of Dark Water was dubbed in 2004 by ADV Films, and later released by Section23 on June 21, 2005.
 Arrow Video released Dark Water on Blu-Ray (AV068) on October 25, 2016.
 It was packaged with a 1080p transfer Blu-Ray disc and separate standard definition DVD disc.

 Reception

 On the review aggregator website Rotten Tomatoes, Dark Water has an approval rating of 84% (based on 19 critics).
 Peter Bradshaw of The Guardian gave the film 4 out of 5 stars, writing that "its denouement delivers not just a flash of fear but a strange, sweet charge of pathosand the combination adds up to the most disturbing spell in the cinema I've had in a very long time".
 Alexander Walker of the London Evening Standard also gave the film a positive review, writing that "its cleverness relies on transferring our concern from the supernatural events emanating from one lost child to the natural fear of a mother losing her own child to the other world".
 Katie Rife of The A.V.
 Club recommended the film for horror fans, writing that "the J-horror boom of the '90s and early '00s produced some extremely creepy ghost stories, and Dark Water is one of the creepiest, and saddest, of them all".

 Thomas Spurlin of DVD Talk gave the film 3.5/5 stars, writing that it "doesn't pack as much of a suspenseful punch as other entries in the J-Horror subgenre, but the heaviness of its supernatural moisture-soaked atmosphere and the melancholy angle of its parental theatrics fill that void".
 Nicholas Rucka of Midnight Eye called the film "a simply passable horror viewing experience" and criticized its "weak story resolve and mediocre characterization" but wrote that it "is worth watching for a good chill".

 In a 2020 article for the British Film Institute, Katherine McLaughlin included the film in a list of 10 great Japanese ghost stories, referring to it as an "eerie and heartbreaking adaptation" that "strikes a disquieting mood".